mmusich/trackingvertexing/_episodes/01-The five basic track variables.md

 > The `CMSSW config` file can be found in `/eos/uscms/store/user/cmsdas/2023/short_exercises/trackingvertexing/run_cfg_MVA.py`
 {: .solution}
 > ## Question 1
 > Now prepare plots for the track variables discussed above, as in the example below (name this file `plot_track_quantities.py` and put it in `TrackingShortExercize/`).
-Compare the distributions of track-quality-related variables (number of pixel hits, track goodness of fit, ...) between tracks passing the `highPurity` and `Loose` quality flags.
+Compare the **distributions of track-quality-related variables** (number of pixel hits, track goodness of fit, ..., which are given in input to MVA classifiers) between tracks passing the `highPurity` and `Loose` quality flags.
 {: .challenge}
 > ## Answer
 > ~~~